samuelmlee/capital-compass-gateway/README.md

 The Spring Cloud Gateway is configured as Spring OAuth2 client for Oauth2 Login, it also acts as Token Relay to the other micro services.

-The Gateway stores OAuth 2 Access Tokens for each user and set the Session Id as Http Only cookie in the browser.
+The Gateway stores OAuth 2 Access Tokens for each user and sets the Session Id as Http Only cookie in the browser.

 To start the Oauth2 authorization flow, the Frontend should route to {gateway url}/oauth2/authorization/keycloak